matt-j-stevenson/brief-intro-to-js/README.md

-# MRP - A Brief Introduction to JavaScript
+# A Brief Introduction to JavaScript
 ## Creating CRUD (Create, Read, Update, Delete) applications in Vanilla JavaScript

 #### Method One: